bartektricks/DiffDive/README.md

-# Create a JavaScript Action
+# Create a TypeScript Action

 [![GitHub Super-Linter](https://github.com/actions/javascript-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/actions/javascript-action/actions/workflows/ci.yml/badge.svg)

-Use this template to bootstrap the creation of a JavaScript action. :rocket:
+Use this template to bootstrap the creation of a TypeScript action. :rocket:

-This template includes compilation support, tests, a validation workflow, publishing, and versioning guidance.
+This template includes TypeScript compilation support, Vitest for testing, a validation workflow, publishing, and versioning guidance.

 If you are new, there's also a simpler introduction in the